I believe the struggle they face comes down to five main reasons….

 As my Mum used to say, “If I had a nickel for every time someone thought that I’d be rich” (I grew up in Canada by the way, hence the nickel reference).

-Unless you have an accountant or bookkeeper in the family, chances are they aren’t taking care of it, and by the time you figure that out things are already headed down the wrong path.
+Unless you have an accountant or bookkeeper in the family (and even if they are in the family), chances are they aren’t taking care of it.
+By the time you figure that out things are already headed down the wrong path.

 4. You thought the reports you were getting from your accounting system were meaningful.